Winward Racing: 2015: Bentley factory programme and the HTP Junior Team

-HTP Investment BV has had sponsorship agreements with Heico Motorsport since the team entered GT3 racing in 2011.
-HTP Investment BV took over Heico Motorsport at the beginning of 2013.
-Heico Motorsport team principal Norbert Brückner remained as the principal of the new team.
-Winning the 2013 24 Hours of Spa and the following 1000km of the Nürburgring this was enough for Buhk to secure the 2013 Blancpain Endurance Series championship.
-HTP Motorsport won the In 2014 the best result for HTP Motorsport in the Blancpain Endurance Series was a second place at the Nürburgring.
-The team was more successful in the 2014 ADAC GT Masters.
-Maxi Buhk and Maxi Götz won at Oschersleben and EuroSpeedway Lausitz.
-Götz won the 2014 Blancpain Sprint Series with HTP Motorsport.

 The team switched manufacturer for the 2015 racing season.
 In December 2014 it was announced that Bentley selected HTP Motorsport to run one of their factory supported GT3 programs.
 The team entered five new Bentley Continental GT3 cars.
 The Blancpain Endurance Series was unsuccessful with a new driver line up failing to provide results.
 A ninth place at the 2015 24 Hours of Spa for Vincent Abril, Mike Parisy and Harold Primat was the team's best result in the Endurance Series.
 Abril partnered with Buhk in the 2015 Blancpain Sprint Series winning two qualifying races and two main races.
 Along with four more podium this was enough to secure the drivers championship.
 Fellow HTP Motorsport driver Jules Szymkowiak also won the Silver Cup classification.
 In the 2015 ADAC GT Masters the team won a single race with Luca Stolz and Jeroen Bleekemolen winning at Oschersleben.

+Marvin Dienst with HTP Junior Team at the Sachsenring.

+When the ADAC Formel Masters transformed into the ADAC Formula 4 (in accordance with FIA Formula 4 regulations), HTP Motorsport entered three Tatuus F4-T014 cars.
+The team was run by Brückner and former HWA Team CEO Gerhard Ungar.
+Marvin Dienst and Jenneau Esmeijer raced the full 2015 season while Carrie Schreiner ran a partial season.
+Dienst won eight races and clinched the championship, while Esmeijer settled for seventh.
+At the end of 2015 Ralf Schumacher took over the role from Brücker renaming the team US Racing, ending the involvement from HTP Motorsport in ADAC Formula 4.

+2016–2017: Return to Mercedes-Benz

 The Mercedes-AMG GT4 as raced by Dontje, Schneider and Viebahn as Spa.

 The cooperation with Bentley lasted only one season.
 The team returned to Mercedes-Benz for 2016.
 The team entered four cars, in the Blancpain GT Series and at the 24 Hours of Nürburgring.
 The team opted not to continue in the ADAC GT Masters.
 Team owner Wim de Pundert also returned to the racing seat in the gentleman driver based 2016 Blancpain GT Sports Club.
 The return to Mercedes-Benz also meant new factory drivers joined the team such as Indy Dontje, Thomas Jäger and Christian Hohenadel.
 Former Mercedes-Benz factory drivers also returned such as Buhk and Baumann.
 Buhk and Baumann, joined by Jazeman Jaafar, won a single race at Silverstone in the newly introduced Mercedes-AMG GT3.
 In 2017 the team also returned to the ADAC GT Masters, but without notable results.
 In the Blancpain GT Endurance Cup Buhk, joined by Jimmy Eriksson and Franck Perera scored three podium finishes placing them third in the drivers championship.

 HTP Motorsport was one of the teams selected by AMG Customer Racing to test the Mercedes-AMG GT4 in the 2017 Touring Car Endurance Series.
 Debuting at Circuit de Spa-Francorchamps, Dontje, Bernd Schneider and Jörg Viebahn suffered technical difficulties after running at the front early in the race.